Khudian: Post office

 Khudian Post Office was established in 1834.
 Its post code is 55030.
 In addition to regular postal and Postal Saving Bank services, this post office works agent location Western Union.

 In addition, several courier companies have their offices in the town such as TCS, Leopards, SkyNet and others.

 NADRA office

-The National Database & Registration Authority (NADRA) has its office in Khudian Khas which offers national registration facilities such as issuance of National ID Cad (CNIC), Smart Cards, Child Registration Certificate, Family Registration Certificate etc.
+The National Database & Registration Authority (NADRA) has its office in Khudian Khas which offers national registration facilities such as issuance of National ID Card (CNIC), Smart Cards, Child Registration Certificate, Family Registration Certificate etc.

 Canal Colony

 Khudian Khas has a Canal Colony on the outskirts of the town, which was established in the colonial times.
 It is a land area of several acres and has a beautiful rest house.

 A degree college for girls is now built in the Canal Colony, named Govt Degree College for Women.